iPDB -- Optimizing Semantic SQL Queries: Conclusion

 \subsection{Performance on SemanticMovies Dataset}

-We evaluate the benchmark on the baseline using Google's Gemini-2.5-Flash (M2) as the LLM.
+Table~\ref{tab:experimental_results_all} (D2) compares the performance of SemanticMovies queries.
 The benchmark contains seven relations that provide information on movies, related metadata, and reviews.
 Ground-truth labels are available for the movie's language and genre, and for the reviews' sentiment.
-Table~\ref{tab:semantic_movies_results} gives the benchmark performance results.
-EvaDB (B2) and Flock (B3) are omitted as both systems are not compatible with the Gemini-2.5-Flash (M2) model.

-\dbname{} outperforms the baselines on latency, token usage, and quality (F1 score) across the workloads.
+Compared to the PCPart (D1) dataset, this dataset has 400x tuples, and requires inference at larger scale. \dbname{} outperforms the baselines on latency, quality (F1 score) across the workloads while having comparable or better cost.
 Because LOTUS lacks a declarative SQL interface and logical optimizations, operators are executed in the optimal order through manual optimization.
-From the results, LOTUS is a close second in Workload Q3, with comparable quality while maintaining a reasonable latency.
-However, across the workload, LOTUS makes significantly more LLM calls and tokens due to the lack of row marshalling and deduplication.
-A failing workload for LOTUS is Q1, where the system throws an exception.
+This dataset evaluates system's ability to process heavy semantic queries while being robust.
+Both LOTUS and Flock fail to produce consistent results for Q1 across models, where they throw an exception.
 The workload requires processing plotlines of movies, some of which contain graphical violence and mature content that the model refuses to process.
-When the model rejects a single tuple, the system fails the entire pipeline, whereas other baselines handle the error gracefully.

-In contrast, BigQuery is compatible with the majority of workloads while maintaining a comparable quality.
-However, it is the worst latency-wise.
-This is due to the lack of row marshaling and semantic predicate ordering.
-For instance, in Q3, the system processes \~91K tuples while others process only 320 by logical optimizations.
+When the model rejects a single tuple, the system fails the entire pipeline, whereas other systems handle the error gracefully.
+Additionally, across the workloads, LOTUS makes significantly more LLM calls and tokens due to the lack of row marshaling and deduplication.
+In contrast, BigQuery is compatible with the workloads while having comparable quality.
+However, it has the largest latency due to the lack of logical optimizations, e.g., in Q3, BigQuery processes $\sim$91K tuples while others process only 320 by logical optimizations.
 Both baselines fail Q4 that contains a semantic relation operator.